A Hard Sci-Fi Colony Simulator

 Full-Scale Planetary Systems

+Physics informed planetary atmosphere simulation.
 Planets rendered at true scale with Google Maps fidelity.
 Place cities anywhere — no tile grid.
 Cinematic atmospheric scatter and volumetric clouds.

 03 / DEPTH

-Raw ore to semiconductors to reactor cores.
+Bootstrap an interplanetary commercial empire.
 No single planet has everything.
 Build interplanetary supply chains or watch your cities starve.

 04 / AMBITION